zendannyy/logging/QUICKSTART.md

 - Password: `admin`

 ⚠️ **Note**: Your browser will warn about self-signed certificates.
 Accept the warning to proceed.
+Fun fact: Technically Root CA's are inherently self-signed because they sit at the very top of the trust hierarchy.

 ## Common Tasks